tom-james-watson/tomjwatson.com/site/content/blog/c-wasm-vs-js.md

 ![graph of c outperforming js](/images/blog/c-wasm-vs-js/array-reverse.png)

 As we can see from this graph, for a simple array reversal, increasing the array size - and therefore computational complexity - allows us to see just how more performant the C Wasm is.
+Testing on mobile devices actually shows an even greater disparity in performance - with C up to 30 times faster on Android Chrome in my experience.

 #### 2. Calling WebAssembly is slow